Washington, D.C. Area Map

-A beautiful green space that stretches for more than 2 miles and serves as a central point of the city, the iconic National Mall is anchored by the U.S. Capitol Building on one end, and the Lincoln Memorial on the other.
+A beautiful green space that stretches for nearly 2 miles and serves as a central point of the city, the iconic National Mall is anchored by the U.S. Capitol on one end and the Lincoln Memorial on the other.
 In the middle, the Washington Monument marks the highest peak of the city.
-Numerous noteworthy (and mostly free) museums line the Mall's sides, including the Smithsonian's National Air and Space Museum (one of the two — the other is in Virginia), the National Museum of American History and the National Gallery of Art.
+Numerous noteworthy (and mostly free) museums line the Mall's sides, including the National Gallery of Art and the recently opened Smithsonian National Museum of African American History & Culture.
 Keep in mind, the Mall sprawls over both the Northwest and Southwest quadrants.

-Accessible via the Archives-Navy Memorial-Penn Quarter, Judiciary Square and Gallery Place-Chinatown Metro stations.
+Accessible via all Metro lines at Archives-Navy Memorial-Penn Quarter, Metro Center, Judiciary Square and Gallery Place-Chinatown stations.

-North of the National Mall, the Penn Quarter area has a flourishing group of art galleries and restaurants, as well as some of the city's most interesting museums.
+Located north of the National Mall, the Penn Quarter area has a flourishing group of art galleries and restaurants, as well as some of the city's most interesting museums (like the National Portrait Gallery and the International Spy Museum).
 It's also where you'll find the Verizon Center – where the NBA's Washington Wizards and the NHL's Washington Capitals play, and where many major recording artists perform.
-You'll find the interactive Newseum situated south of the Verizon Center.
-In close proximity is the National Archives, which displays the original Declaration of Independence, the U.S. Constitution and the Bill of Rights.
+The media-focused Newseum and the historically significant National Archives Museum can be found nearby as well.

-Northeast of Penn Quarter, Chinatown is a vibrant and historical neighborhood brimming with trendy dining establishments and plenty of entertainment options.
-Anchored between H and I Streets and 5th and 8th Streets, NW, Chinatown plays host to a string of hotels, clubs and shops.
-The area also features 20 Chinese and Asian-inspired restaurants.
-Museums here include the Smithsonian's National Portrait Gallery and the International Spy Museum, among others.
+Northeast of Penn Quarter, Chinatown is a vibrant and historic neighborhood brimming with trendy dining establishments and plenty of entertainment options.
+Anchored between H and I Streets and 5th and 8th Streets Northwest, Chinatown plays host to a string of hotels, clubs and shops.
+The area also features a plethora of Chinese and Asian-inspired restaurants.

 Despite its small size, the Adams Morgan area just north of Dupont Circle is another one of the city's trendiest, busiest neighborhoods.
 Eclectic bars, clubs and restaurants are scattered throughout.
-D.C.'s Metro does not service Adams Morgan, but the area is within walking distance from the Dupont Circle and Woodley Park Metro stations.
+D.C.'s Metro does not directly service Adams Morgan, but the area is within walking distance of several Metro stations.
+Multiple bus lines also service the area.

 U Street Corridor